jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Average number of people airborne over the US any given hour: 61,000.
+⚡<!-- FUNFACT --> Fun fact: Only 6 people in the whole world have died from moshing.

 </div>